 A strong portfolio will include:

-- compositions for acoustic forces, showing good control of instrumentation, "classical" in the broadest sense.
+- Compositions for acoustic forces, showing good control of instrumentation, "classical" in the broadest sense.
 These should be presented in printed score and, if possible, with recordings of live performances.
 A MIDI realisation may be substituted if a live recording is not available;

-- pieces realised in the studio, rock / pop / jazz / electro-acoustic etc.
+- Pieces realised in the studio, rock / pop / jazz / electro-acoustic etc.

 A portfolio with a different balance may also be acceptable.
 Our programme includes options for students to play to their strengths and fill in the gaps in their training.
 If you already have made music to picture, include a short film or excerpt.
 Send your best work: quality, not quantity.
-Typically not more than 4 pieces and 15 minutes total playing time.
+Typically not more than four pieces and 15 minutes total playing time.

 How to present your media and scores